svg/svgo/README.md

 ## Installation

-You can install SVGO globablly through npm, yarn, or pnpm.
+You can install SVGO globally through npm, yarn, or pnpm.
 Alternatively, drop the global flag (`global`/`-g`) to use it in your Node.js project.

 ```sh
 # npm